makerflow/cli/README.md

 #### Flow Mode

+To quickly toggle flow mode, run `makerflow toggle`

-Starting Flow Mode with `makerflow start`.
-This will:
+Flow Mode will:
 1. Turn on "do-not-disturb" mode on macOS to block your notifications and prevent distractions.
 1. If you have your Slack workspace connected to Makerflow, it will automatically set your Slack status to let your teammates know you might be slow to respond.
 1. Close distracting apps like Slack, Discord, and WhatsApp, if you
-   1. Ran it with `makerflow start --kill`
+   1. Once if you ran `makerflow start --kill` or `makerflow toggle --kill`
-   1. Or, configured it to do so with `makerflow config kill`
+   1. Everytime if you configured it to do so with `makerflow config kill`

 To end Flow Mode, run `makerflow stop`.
 This will reverse all the actions that took place when you started Flow Mode.

 #### List pending tasks